cisebaba/ourspace/docs/journals/rachael.md

 A reflection on any design conversations that you had At least one ah-ha! moment that you had during your coding, however small

+## June 16, 2022

+Today I started working on the front end for the upvote button.
+It is so much harder than I thought!
+I had to change some sql statements to return the upvote count, and figuring out setting state for the button to add an upvote was very tough.

+For design, I am trying to figure out how to break apart different components and name and organize them in a logical way in react.
+I feel like the way things are named now is not very readable, but breaking down components is starting to feel better.

+My ah-ha! is that I need a lot more react practice!

 ## June 15, 2022

 Today I added upvoting post and delete api views!
 I also added a count for the post so you can see how many upvotes there are.
 Tomorrow I plan to implement the front end for this.